HelpfulHuman/Rehance-Forms/README.md

 The `<Select>` component is a direct abstraction of the standard `<select>` _and_ `<option>` elements.
 Rather than requiring the `<option>` children be provided manually, an `options` prop can be provided containing an array of `{ value: string, label: string }` objects for each option to be rendered.

 Validation handling for `<Select>` is identical to [validation handling for `<Input>` and `<TextArea>`](#validation-basics), as well as, [adding custom formatting](#value-formatting).

+Both of the following approaches work with the `<Select>` component.

 ```tsx
 // standard approach to <select>